7Block Labs

 Open-Source Servers Optimized for Web3 Endpoints vs Ethereum API vs RPC Solana: Picking the Right Stack

-Startup and enterprise leaders need a pragmatic way to choose between open‑source node servers and RPC stacks on Ethereum and Solana.
-This guide gives you concrete build recipes, latest client capabilities, and production pitfalls so you can ship reliable Web3 endpoints with predictable cost and latency.
+Startup and enterprise leaders are on the lookout for a straightforward way to figure out whether to go with open-source node servers or RPC stacks on Ethereum and Solana.
+This guide is here to help with practical build recipes, the latest client capabilities, and some common production pitfalls.
+With this info, you'll be all set to launch dependable Web3 endpoints while keeping cost and latency in check.

 TL;DR for decision‑makers

-The rest of this post shows exactly how.
+The rest of this post breaks it down step by step.

 Ethereum: JSON‑RPC with a formal spec and CL-EL split